gvwilson/thirdbit/src/fiction/iffy/index.md

 Edson unlocked the cab door and reached back to pull a section of the bench seat forward.
 "In through there," he told Iffy.
-"The cells'll hide you from scans."
+"The cells'll keep you hid."

 She wriggled through the hole onto the cold metal bed of the truck.
-The gap between the stacked fuel cells was no bigger than her bed on the *Guinevere*, but too low for her to sit up.
+The gap between the stacked fuel cells was wider than her bed on the *Guinevere*, but too low for her to sit up.
 As Edson put the seat back in place a small blue light came on overhead.
 She exhaled gratefully.